 It is easy to sail over and be there early in the day.
 Sailing to Anegada from either the North Sound or Marina Cay usually takes no longer than sailing to Cooper Island from the west end of Tortola, and is almost always a quicker sail than from Road Harbor to the North Sound.

-It's a funny thing -- we maybe have two burgers a year at home, but we have them every day at Cow Wreck.
-Along with Bell's conch fritters.
+It's a funny thing -- we maybe have two burgers a year at home, but we have them every day at Tipsy.
+Along with Ann's conch fritters.
 And her ceviche.
 And a lobster or shellfish sandwich.
-Cow Wreck is the place to lime.
+Tipsy is the place to lime.

 In the afternoon, drop by Loblolly Bay -- usually a lot more people, and a different perspective.

 Hit the ARH bar before dinner.
 It is the early evening gathering place.
 Have dinner ashore.
 Any place within dinghy distance of the anchorage or walking distance of the ARH bar is good.
 After dinner, do the Setting Point beach bar crawl.
 We usually wind up at Potter's By The Sea.

 In the morning, check out Flash of Beauty (Loblolly East).
 It has the very best snorkeling on the island, and lunch there is superb.
 Monica is the West Indian food queen on Anegada.
 Get away by 2PM and you can be back at the North Sound, Trellis Bay, or Marina Cay by 5PM -- even if there is no wind.

 All you did was sandwich a trip to Anegada in between the trip from North Sound to Trellis Bay.

 |Important Notice to Garmin BlueChart Users!